 #8 No Mercy – Left 4 Dead

 5 seconds and BAM!
-4 people are all playing and in control, you get guns and items, you’re ready to roll and gun down some zombies.
+4 people are all playing and in control.
+You get guns and items, you’re ready to roll and gun down some zombies.
 All the tutorializing is done dynamically when it becomes relevant to the player, so the level doesn’t have to slow down and put you on a zombie target range.
 Meanwhile, all that wonderful world-building Valve loves to do is made organic, as players explore the level and discover graffiti cluing them in on what everybody else is doing.

-While a tad on the easy side and often geared heavily towards the survivors, No Mercy is a fantastic example of what a Left 4 Dead chapter should look like and takes players through a variety of areas, from the interior of apartment buildings to the sewers under the city, concluding with a fantastic showdown at the top of a hospital as the survivors await the rescue helicopter.
+While a tad on the easy side and often geared heavily towards the survivors, No Mercy is a fantastic example of what a Left 4 Dead chapter should look like.
+It takes players through a variety of areas, from the interior of apartment buildings to the sewers under the city, concluding with a fantastic showdown at the top of a hospital as the survivors await the rescue helicopter.

 #7 Origins – Dragon Age: Origins